Michigan Attorneys for Criminal, DUI,

-First, that they have not had a drink for a “sufficient” period of time (practically speaking, we generally won’t consider taking a case if a person has less than 18 months’ of sobriety), and,Second, that they have the commitment to remain alcohol-free for life.
+First, that they have not had a drink for a “sufficient” period of time (In our office, we generally won’t file a case unless a person has at least 18 months’ of sobriety), and,Second, that he or she has both the ability and commitment to remain alcohol-free for life.

-We hear people argue about this all the time when people try and say things like “I don’t drink like I used to,” or “I don’t really drink that much,” or that they "only drink on special occasions,” or “only at home,” or “only if someone else is driving.”
+We hear people argue about this all the time and say things like “I don’t drink like I used to,” or “I don’t really drink that much,” or that they "only drink on special occasions,” or “only at home,” or “only if someone else is driving.”

-One thing is beyond dispute: people who do not drink are exactly zero risk to drive drunk.
+The reason is simple: People who do not drink are exactly zero risk to drive drunk.

 It’s not pretty, but this analogy makes the point clearly:

-When it comes to restoring someone’s license, the state is only taking the safe bet - that the person is unlikely to ever drive drunk again precisely because he or she is unlikely to ever drink again.
+When it comes to restoring someone’s license, the state will only take the safe bet - that a person is unlikely to ever drive drunk again precisely because he or she is unlikely to ever drink again.

 Of course, it goes without saying that everybody needs a driver’s license.

-Therefore, no matter how much a person may want or need a license, and for as much money as they’re willing to pay to get it back, and despite how long they’ve gone without one, or how long they’ve managed to stay out of trouble, ONLY those people who can prove that they have honestly quit drinking and who are genuinely committed to lifetime sobriety can win it back.
+Therefore, no matter how much a person may want or need a license, how long they’ve gone without one, how long they’ve managed to stay out of trouble, and for as much money as they’re willing to pay to get it back, the ONLY people who can win a license appeal are those who can prove that they have honestly quit drinking and are genuinely committed to lifetime sobriety.

-In other words, sobriety is the first requirement to win a Michigan license restoration or clearance appeal.
+In other words, sobriety is the main thing required to win a Michigan license restoration or clearance appeal.